klemola/foobar2000-web-ui/README.md

 - A Node.js server that controls Foobar2000 music player using [native CLI commands](http://wiki.hydrogenaudio.org/index.php?title=Foobar2000:Commandline_Guide) and [foo_controlserver component](https://code.google.com/p/foo-controlserver/) (a tcp/ip server for Foobar2000)

-- A javascript-driven web application that allows the user to send basic Foobar2000 playback commands and adjust application volume level.
+- A web application that allows the user to send basic Foobar2000 playback commands and adjust application volume level.
 Information about the track that is currently playing is also displayed and automatically updated when the track or playback status changes.

 ![ScreenShot](/doc/screenshot.png)

 Multiple devices can connect to the server using the local network, and it's up to the user to block unwanted connections.
 By default the foobar plugin and server allow any connection from the network.

+## Features

+- supports all basic Foobar2000 controls
+    - playback (play/pause/stop, next/prev and random track)
+    - volume (mute, up/down)
+- current track is displayed (along with artist/album information)
+    - the track view is updated automatically when track changes
+- notifications about server and Foobar2000 status
+    - user is notified is the server disconnects
+    - user is notified when Foobar2000 application is closed
+        - user can start Foobar2000 from the UI
+- extremely fast and reactive UI
+    - no delay in controls
+    - volume and track status are updated real-time

 ## Requirements